-The key to staying warm is a good foundation.
+The key to staying warm at a football game is a good foundation.
 In this case, that means silk long underwear that will also serve to wick away moisture.
 Consider wearing a pair of wool boot socks and a thick turtleneck to keep those exposed areas—feet and neck—extra warm.

 You’re going to want to bring your warmest winter coat.
 Not a hooded sweatshirt worn under a shell, but the toastiest down jacket or parka in your closet.
 Don’t even think of heading out in something lighter just because it has your team’s logo or colors on it.
 Trust us, they’ll appreciate the team spirit a warm body brings more.
 Pair that with a pair of snow pants, which—snow or no snow—do an excellent job of insulating the lower body and keeping out wind chill.
 For an additional layer of warmth bring a cozy fleece throw that can cover the whole family.

 For your feet, wear a pair of slip-resistant boots.
 They’ll not only save you from any potential spills involving ice slicks, but also reduce your chances of slipping on spilled soda, nacho cheese, or any of the other concession-stand favorites that inevitably end up on bleachers.